Cross-country ski trails in the Adirondacks

 As you get more comfortable, move over to Fern Park Recreation Area in Inlet for more groomed backcountry options.
 With 20-miles of designated trails for all abilities, enjoy some of the 14-miles of meticulously groomed trails, then test your backcountry skills as you move on to the 6-miles of ungroomed single-track trails.

 What to know when cross-country skiing in the Adirondacks

 It is true that all hiking trails are open for cross-country skiing, but it is important to know which ones are best for you and your skill level.
 Some trails get less snow cover due to the canopy coverage and forest type.
 Other trails are way too difficult and dangerous for the average skier.
 However, many are just the ticket and perfect for beginner skiers all the way to advanced Nordic enthusiasts.
 There are trails that tend to get much less attention than others and may have unconsolidated snow, requiring the visitor to break-trail for an extended period of time.
 It's important to have all of the gear you need for your trip and some extra gear just in case.
 Always play on the side of caution.
 In winter, it is especially important to come prepared and practice ways to Love Your ADK; the best way to avoid emergencies is to properly plan and prepare for your trip.

 Leave No Trace and Love Your ADK

 The magic of the Adirondacks is the result of previous generations taking a long view and protecting the mountains, lakes, and rivers within the Blue Line.
-That tradition continues today as we support and encourage everyone to practice Leave No Trace ethics, which help protect the lands and waters of the Adirondacks.
+That tradition continues today as we support and encourage everyone to practice pledge to Love Your ADK to help protect this magical place for generations to come., which helps protect the lands and waters of the Adirondacks.
+You can